-Important announcement about closure due to Coronavirus Read the announcement
+Important announcement about closure due to Coronavirus Read the June update

 Sandra Pollard is a Trustee at The Bridge but also an art history Tutor.
 Sandra has provided the following for all to use or share.

 During this difficult period it is important that we all keep positive and perhaps, if you are able to, it is an ideal opportunity to do what you’ve always wanted to do - to learn more about art and art history.
 YouTube is of course a mine of information for learning about practical arts and crafts, but if you Google ‘art history free on line’, you will find several sites for studying aspects of the visual arts.
 Some of them are interactive, which could allow you to set up conversations with other likeminded people and thus feel less isolated.